hash-define-organization/Hacktober-Fest-2021/MobileDev/Kotlin/Recycler View Implementation App/README.md

 Now suppose we want to make an app which shows data about Dogs.

-Here first of all we have to collect some resources which we will store in Strings.xml or
+Here first of all we have to collect some resources which we will store in Strings.xml or Drawable.

+After we need to create a data class to store all the data.(Dog.kt)

+Now after that we need to make a DataSource (Datasource.kt) we provides the data to the adapter.
+Do not confuse it with Dog.kt, it is just storing data , it is not a source of data.

+We also need to create a layout file for what we want to show in Recycler View(list_item.xml)

+Now we will build the adapter for Recycler View (ItemAdapter.kt).It basically contains some functions which perform:-
+* getItemCount() -> return size of dataset
+* onCreateViewHolder() -> It provides views to show if screen is scrolled.
+* onBindViewHolder() -> It supplies data for the views.